docker/docs/datacenter/dtr/2.1/reference/cli/dumpcerts.md

 ---
+description: Dump out the TLS certificates used by this DTR instance
+keywords: docker, dtr, cli, dumpcerts
 title: docker/dtr dumpcerts
-keywords:
-- docker, dtr, cli, dumpcerts
-description: Dump out the TLS certificates used by this DTR instance
 ---

 Dump out the TLS certificates used by this DTR instance